Department of Biology

 BIO 3421.
 Vertebrate Physiology.

-The study of the physiology of vertebrate organ systems, including the nervous system, musculoskeletal system, endocrine system, cardiovascular system, respiratory system, digestive system, reproductive system and urinary system.
-Mammalian systems will be emphasized.
-Prerequisite: BIO 2450 with a grade of "C" or better.
+This course provides a study of the function of vertebrate organ systems, including the nervous system, musculoskeletal system, endocrine system, cardiovascular system, respiratory system, digestive system, reproductive system and urinary system.
+Mammalian systems are emphasized; reptilian and piscine respiratory and osmoregulatory systems are covered as well.
+Students learn how systems interact with one another and normally function to maintain homeostasis.
+In lab, principles are reinforced, and students learn how to execute techniques, analyze and present results and design and carryout their own experiments.
+Prerequisite: BIO 2450 or BIO 2316 with a grade of "C" or better.

 Grade Mode: Standard Letter